-Year I APPLIED STATISTICS IN PHYSICAL EDUCATION Credits 3 Semester II Course Code SOE PES 010208 C3003 Learning Outcomes At the end of the course, the students will be able to: Explain the importance of statistics in the field of physical education and illustrate the graphical representation of data.
+Year I APPLIED STATISTICS IN PHYSICAL EDUCATION Credits 3 Semester II Course Code SOE PES 030208 C3003 Learning Outcomes At the end of the course, the students will be able to: Explain the importance of statistics in the field of physical education and illustrate the graphical representation of data.
 Compute Mean, Median and Mode for grouped and ungrouped data, compute parametric statistical techniques to solve various problems.
 Computation of correlation matrix and regression.
-Calculation of the One Way ANOVA with equal & unequal san iple sizes and defi ne type-1 and 1 ype-11 errors.
-Course Conte nt Importance of Statistics and types of data Meaning of Statistics and Importance Type of statistical process - descript Parametric and Non parametric stati Meaning of raw data, single score, g Meaning of Statistics and Importance of Statistics in Physical E Type of statistical process - descriptive, inferential, comparative Parametric and Non parametric statistics, Four Levels of Data - Meaning of raw data, single score, grouped data and Discrete &amp; Data: Line Diagram, Pie Diagram and Bar Diagram, Frequency I e, relationship and Nominal, Ordinal continuous Varial predictive.
-(Online) , Interval & Ratio.
-(Online) ples.
-Graphical representation of Data distribution and Construction of norms Construction of frequency table - Range of score, Number of intervals, intervals size, tabulation of frequency (Online) Application of Measures of Central tendency- Mean, Median and Mode and Application of I Variability- Range, Quartile deviation, Mean deviation, Standard deviation and absolute &amp; relative values of Meaning and Properties of Normal Curve and relationship of normal curve to binomial distribution and from normality - Skewness and Kurtosis.
-Developing norms in the form of grading, Percentile Scale, T- Scale, Scales based on difficulty rating d Application of Measures of bsolute & relative variability.
+Calculation of the One Way ANOVA with equal &amp; unequal sample sizes and define type-I and Type-II errors.
+Course Conte nt Unit -1 Meaning of Statistics and Importance of Statistics in Physical Education.
+(Online) Type of statistical process - descriptive, inferential, comparative, relationship and predictive.
+(Online) Parametric and Non parametric statistics, Four Levels of Data - Nominal, Ordinal, Interval &amp; Ratio.
+(Online) Meaning of raw data, single score, grouped data and Discrete &amp; continuous Variables.
+Graphical representation of Data: Line Diagram, Pie Diagram and Bar Diagram, Frequency Polygon, Frequency Curve, Histogram and Ogives.
+Unit -2 Construction of frequency table - Range of score, Number of intervals, intervals size, tabulation of frequency table (Online) Application of Measures of Central tendency- Mean, Median and Mode and Application of Measures of Variability- Range, Quartile deviation, Mean deviation, Standard deviation and absolute &amp; relative variability.
+Meaning and Properties of Normal Curve and relationship of normal curve to binomial distribution and divergence from normality - Skewness and Kurtosis.
+Developing norms in the form of grading, Percentile Scale, T- Scale, Scales based on difficulty ratings

-Introduction of Correlation & Regression Concept of correlation & regression: Scatter diagram, linear correlation, rank correlation.
-(Online) Partial correlation coefficients of first and second order.
-(Online) Unit -3 Multiple correlation coefficients involving three variables. • Sampling Distribution of Means, Standard Error of Mean, Interval estimates and Point estimates; Coefficients interval for mean.
+Introduction of Correlation and Regression Concept of correlation & regression: Scatter diagram, linear correlation, rank correlation.
+(Online) • Partial correlation coefficients of first and second order.
+(Online) Unit -3 Multiple correlation coefficients involving three variables.
+Sampling Distribution of Means, Standard Error of Mean, Interval estimates and Point estimates; Coefficients interval for mean.
 Application of different statistical tools Unit -4 Testing of Hypothesis: Region of Acceptance &amp; Region of Rejection null &amp; alternative Hypotheses: Level of Significance, type I &amp; Type II errors, one tailed &amp; two tailed Tests, degrees of freedom, procedure in testing of hypothesis.
 (Online) Large Sample test (z-test) for means for one sample and two samples; Small sample test (t-test) for means for one sample and two samples - dependent and independent samples, F-test and interpretation of results.
 Chi- Square Test for goodness of fit and testing independence of attributes with interpretation of results.
-One way Analysis of Variance (ANOVA), One Way Analysis of Co-variance (ANCOVA) Post- hoc Tests - LSD &amp; Scheffe with interpretation of results using SPSS.
+One way Analysis of Variance (ANOVA), One Way Analysis of Co-variance (ANCOVA) Post- hoc Tests - LSD & Scheffe with interpretation of results using SPSS.
 Teaching learning process/Transactional Strategies Lecture cum discussion, PowerPoint presentations, assignments, school observation and report, case study, and problem solving, brainstorming